-In 1990, when he first succeeded in obtaining a visa for trip to Lithuania, he rapidly negotiated an agreement between Vilnius and Oxford universities that enabled Lithuanian students to become immersed in Yiddish and Judaic studies at Oxford; it was reported in the New York Times in 1991, and various of the program’s veterans today hold important positions in Lithuania.
+In 1990, when he first succeeded in obtaining a visa for a trip to Lithuania, he rapidly negotiated an agreement between Vilnius and Oxford universities that enabled Lithuanian students to become immersed in Yiddish and Judaic studies at Oxford; it was reported in the New York Times in 1991, and various of the program’s veterans today hold important positions in Lithuania.

 Yiddish scholar, to a Yiddish town